Chris Gebhard: Pennsylvania Senate

 After Dave Arnold died in January 2021 while serving as state senator from Pennsylvania's 48th district, a special election to fill the position was scheduled for May 18, 2021.
 Gebhard was chosen by the Lebanon County Republican Committee as the Republican candidate, from a list of eight potential names.
 Running against three other candidates, he won the special election to complete Arnold's term with 62 percent of the vote.
-Gebhard was sworn in to office on June 9, 2021, and is running for reelection in 2022 against Democrat Calvin Clements, who was his closest opponent in 2021.
+Gebhard was sworn in to office on June 9, 2021.
+In 2022, he ran for re-election against Calvin Clements, who was his closest opponent in 2022, and won with 67% of the vote.

+For the 2025–2026 session, Gebhard serves on the following committees in the State Senate: